Periklis-Vrachamis/Ampacity-Calculations-for-submarine-three-phase-cables-with-lead-sheath/README.md

-Submarine Three‑Phase Cable Ampacity (FEMM + Lua) Ampacity and loss calculation for a submarine three‑core cable with lead sheath, aligned with IEC 60287 and CIGRE TB 640/880, implemented as a FEMM Lua 4.0 script.
+Submarine Three‑Phase Cable Ampacity (FEMM + Lua) Ampacity and loss calculation for a submarine three‑core cable with lead sheath, aligned with IEC 60287 and CIGRE TB 640, 880 and 963, implemented as a FEMM Lua 4.0 script.

 FEMM software: https://www.femm.info/wiki/HomePage